 The 34th president, Dwight D. Eisenhower, rose to prominence not through politics but as a five-star general and Supreme Commander of the Allied Forces in Europe during WWII.

-Eisenhower learned poker growing up in Texas, calling it his "favorite indoor sport."
+Eisenhower learned poker growing up in Kansas, calling it his "favorite indoor sport."
 At West Point he routinely beat all-comers, eventually stopping for a while when his opponents became unable to pay him.
 After graduation he continued to play while working his way up the Army chain of command, once buying a uniform with his winnings.

 One story from this time finds Eisenhower outing a cheat attempting to mark cards in a game of stud.
 In another later one he was serving under General George Patton at Camp Meade, again dominating games among fellow officers.
 Once he discovered an opponent having to cash his family's war bonds in order to pay Eisenhower what he owed, after which Ike conspired with others to lose purposefully to the soldier in order to help him recoup his losses.